 STEP 4: What core value is driving you?

 Another example: your co-worker makes a sarcastic remark about you, and you feel hurt and avoid them.
-A possible value that magnifies the hurt of this remark could be a value of kindness or humility.
-Get in touch with your value, and then take action that aligns you with what’s most important to you before communicating.
+A possible value that magnifies the hurt of this remark could be your value of kindness or humility.
+Get in touch with your values, and then take action that aligns you with what’s most important to you before communicating.

 STEP 5: Ask yourself, ‘What is the best action(s) to shift my energy for effective communication?”
 Or “How would my best self respond?”

-Clarity is just behind the clouds of your resistance to your truth.
-Knowledge is useful and vital; however, acting on what we know is far more gratifying and empowering because we move closer to our goals and a better life.
+Clarity is just behind the clouds blocking the sun of your inner truth.
+Knowledge is useful and vital; however, TAKING ACTION moves us closer to our goals and a better life.
 Clarity comes from YOU.

 Clarity arrives at your doorstep the minute you choose YOU.